What is a sales funnel? Stages, examples and how to build one

 Lead In > Contact Made > Needs Defined > Proposal Made > Negotiations Started > Won

-Here’s one example of what that can look like on your customizable Pipedrive dashboard.
+Here’s one example of what that can look like on your customizable Pipedrive dashboard:

-Your unique sales funnel may have fewer or more steps and you can update your CRM’s layout to reflect this.
+Your unique sales funnel may have fewer or more steps, and you can update your CRM’s layout to reflect this.

-Studying your sales funnel can help you understand where you’re going wrong with prospecting, exactly when leads drop off and what prompted existing customers to convert.
+Studying your sales funnel can help you understand where you’re going wrong with prospecting, exactly when sales leads drop off and what prompted existing customers to convert.

 Stages of a sales funnel